p2ppsr/tempo/README.md

 ## Overview

-This is a react app that demonstrates the capabilities of [Babbage](https://projectbabbage.com) technologies, and provides a BSV powered solution for streaming and sharing music.
+Tempo is a React application that demonstrates the capabilities of [Babbage](https://projectbabbage.com) technologies, and provides a BSV powered solution for streaming and sharing music.

 ## Getting started